Floriansylvain/Risitas_BOT/README.md

 # ⚙ Configuration

->**To use this bot you'll have to create a private.py file and enter the different tokens to use the API's by assigning values to those variables**
+>**To use this bot you'll have to create a private.py file and enter the different tokens to use the API's by assigning values to those variables (a sample is available in the repo)**
 ```
 External service tokens :
 * TOKEN_BOT